dahlia276/FuturiceEQ/README.md

 * Visit (http://localhost:3000) in your browser to see the updates you made

 ### Future plans
-* Using Google maps to pin point locations instead of asking the user to enter coordinates.
+* Search on google maps | The user can play around with the pin on Google map & retrieve earthquakes in the chosen area.